AleksanderCehovin/interceptor/README.md

 - Argument to switch between basic and extended GUI versions
 - Refactor the setup of all the GUI strings.
 - Add support for extended GUI in the simulator.
+- Use a proper test screen image for when preview images are not available?